Bubbles and the Biosphere: Micro Farms at Home

 I just planted a row of sweet peas: a big deal for this green dumb (I mean thumb).
 Now I must remember to irrigate every day.
 Which makes me think: How can we use water more efficiently in the growth of plants and food?
 That happens to be a question posed by the inventors at a small San Francisco company called Inka Biospheric Systems.
 They have developed sculptural, free standing, self-contained “micro-farms” that combine a fish tank and “vertical hydroponic grow structure” to provide protein, vegetables, and clean water in a “self powered environment.”

-Shown at the Coyote Point Museum for Environmental Education in San Mateo, California, Inka’s Sun Curve is an especially ingenious and elegant contraption that uses an arching steel frame to support solar panels and the vertical garden.
+Shown at Curiodessey –a science museum in San Mateo, California – Inka’s Sun Curve is an especially ingenious and elegant contraption that uses an arching steel frame to support solar panels and the vertical garden.
 The water from the fish pond acts as a reservoir and a nutrient source.
 Inka’s patented “Bio-Quilt” (which holds the plants without any soil), the plant roots, and a film of micro-organisms act as a biological filter, cleaning the water for the fish.
 The closed loop system recycles the water.
 The solar panels produce enough power — stored in a battery bank — to run a built-in water pump, ultra-violet filtration system, and a lap-top computer or cell phone.
 (Maybe that should be a salad-to-shore phone!)

 shows how the basic elements can be adapted to a residential entry.
 With their bubbling tanks, pipes, hanging gardens, and brightly colored fish these inventions have a wonderful mad scientist quality, as if Dr. Frankenstein had studied agronomy and The Whole Earth Catalog instead of Hungarian anatomy and high voltage electrical charges.

 Other Inka “micro farms” omit the tank, like this custom-designed planted flange.